Vertex Ramsey properties of randomly perturbed graphs: Proof of the perturbed threshold

 The proof of this lemma follows almost immediately from the main result of \cite{janson1990poisson} (see also \cite{randomgraphbook}*{Theorem 2.14}).
 Indeed, for each potential copy $S\in \pzc{H}$ of $H$, let $X_S$ be the indicator random variable for the event that $S$ appears in $G(n,p)$.
 Then $X=\sum_{S\in\pzc{H}}X_S$ and \cite{randomgraphbook}*{Theorem 2.14} implies that with Lemma \ref{lem:vanillajanson} then follows upon noticing that $\Delta=O\left(\mathbb{E}[X]^2/\Phi_{H,p}\right)$ as done, for example, in \cite{randomgraphbook}*{Theorem 3.9}.

 Second, we shall make use of the vertex Ramsey properties of $G(n,p)$.
-We will need the following `robust' version of the $1$-statement of Theorem~\ref{thm:kreuterthresholds}, which guarantees that we can find monochromatic copies of the desired graph that are suitably well-located.
-Furthermore, it shows that these Ramsey properties hold with sufficiently high probability to be applied several times.
+However, a couple of complications arise in our application.
+We shall need the monochromatic subgraphs we find to interact well with the deterministic base graph, and shall therefore require them to be suitably well-located.
+Moreover, we will need to appeal to the Ramsey properties of the random graph over various vertex subsets.
+The following theorem is thus a `robust' version of the $1$-statement of Theorem~\ref{thm:kreuterthresholds}, which guarantees the existence of `good' monochromatic copies of subgraphs, and shows that the Ramsey properties hold with sufficiently high probability to be applied several times.

 \begin{thm} Let $F$ and $H$ be graphs with $0 < m_1(F) \le m_1(H)$.
 Then there exist $\delta_0, c>0$ such that for all $0<\delta<\delta_0$, $t=t(n)\leq \exp(n^c)$ and $\eta_0>0$, there exists a $C>0$ such that the following holds.
 Suppose that is a collection of triples such that for each $i$, $U_i\subseteq [n]$ with $|U_i|\geq \eta_0 n$, $\pzc{F}_i\subseteq\binom{U_i}{F}$ with $\card*{\binom{U_i}{F} \setminus \pzc{F}_i} \leq \delta |U_i|^{v_F}$ and $\pzc{H}_i\subseteq \binom{U_i}{H}$ with $\card*{\binom{U_i}{H} \setminus \pzc{H}_i}\leq \delta |U_i|^{v_H}$.
 Then, if $p\geq Cn^{-1/m_K(F,H)}$, the following holds with high probability in $G(n,p)$.
 For any two-colouring of $[n]$ and every $i\in[t]$, there is either a red copy $S\in \pzc{F}_i$ of $F$ or a blue copy $T\in\pzc{H}_i$ of $H$. \end{thm} Notice that, unlike in Theorem~\ref{thm:kreuterthresholds}, Theorem~\ref{thm:robustKreuter1} allows for both $F$ and $H$ to be matchings.
 The proof is similar to that of the $1$-statement of Theorem~\ref{thm:kreuterthresholds}, but this strengthened version requires a few additional ideas and some careful analysis of the failure probabilities at each step.
 We defer these details until Section~\ref{sec:robustKreuter1statement}, and instead complete the proof of Theorem~\ref{thm:main} next.